-- 10.3 Practices must provide the required data monitoring activity to support their claims.
-Failure to provide this may result in the claim being delayed until the information is provided. - 10.4 See Appendix 1 for payment structure. - 10.5 The Council has the right to audit a practice against the claims received.
-Reasonable notice will be given to the practice prior to the audit - 10.6 The practice will make available to the Council sufficient information to enable the Council to verify that all practitioners have suitable training and are undertaking the minimum level of activity.
+- 10.4 The Council shall pay the Fees for the Service by BACS within 30 days of receipt by the Council of the Ardens Manager generated quarterly invoice following continued successful performance of the Service in accordance with the Contract and the Specification. - 10.5 See Appendix 1 for payment structure. - 10.6 See Appendix 2 for Ardens Manager support - 10.7 The Council has the right to audit a practice against the claims received.
+Reasonable notice will be given to the practice prior to the audit. - 10.8 The practice will make available to the Council sufficient information to enable the Council to verify that all practitioners have suitable training, are in possession of a valid letter of competence from the FSRH, and are undertaking the minimum level of procedures.